 When a child is infected with herpes simplex virus for the first time, it can cause herpes simplex mouth infection.
 This infection often leads to painful gums and ulcers inside a child’s mouth.
 This is called gingivostomatitis.

 After a first infection with herpes simplex virus, the virus sleeps in the skin for life.
 It can wake up and cause cold sores.

 Herpes simplex virus is highly contagious.
 You can get it through skin-to-skin contact, contact with an infected person’s saliva, or contact with infected objects.
 It can spread even when infected people don’t have any symptoms.

 Symptoms of herpes simplex mouth infection

 Your child might say they have a sore mouth.
 Their lips, gums and throat might also be sore.

 The lining of your child’s mouth might be swollen and red, and you might be able to see lots of tiny blisters or ulcers.

-The major complication of herpes simplex mouth infections is poor fluid intake.
-This is because your child’s sore mouth makes swallowing painful and difficult.
+The major complication of a herpes simplex virus mouth infection is poor fluid intake and dehydration.
+This is because gingivostomatitis makes swallowing painful and difficult.

 In very rare cases, herpes simplex virus can cause encephalitis.